trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/mw.md

 sidebar_position: 6
 ---

-# Malware and Blacklist alerts
+# Malware and Blacklist Alerts

 **This feature requires the Trisul Badfellas plugin**
 See [Trisul Badfellas](/docs/ug/install/badfellas)